The Complete Guide to Stunning Save the Date Cards

 There’s no mandatory rule that states you should include a photo, but we think including a picture is a great way to get some mileage out of your engagement photos.
 It’s also a nice way to “introduce” your significant other to family and friends who have not had a chance to meet them in person.

 That said, your Save the Date cards should be in line with the overall aesthetic of your wedding (more on this below!)—so if you’re planning for an affair that’s super streamlined and all about clean text, a photo might not exactly fit with the aesthetic of wedding invitation and event that’s to come.

-We think so!
+Should my Save the Dates match my invitation style?We think so!
 Setting a cohesive theme from the start elevates a wedding from ho-hum to a stunning affair.
 You don’t have to be over-the-top matchy-matchy, but keeping the overall style clean, simple, and elegant will make a dramatic impact.

-It might be tempting to include, but etiquette states gift registries should never be included on your Save the Dates.
+Can I add my gift registry to my Save the Date cards?It might be tempting to include, but etiquette states gift registries should never be included on your Save the Dates.
 Instead, add your wedding website information and then include a link to your gift registry on your wedding website.

-Dreaming of elegant Save the Date cards?Order your Lily & Roe Co. complimentary design kit to see and feel our quality up close and start personalizing your wedding Save the Dates today.
+Order your Lily & Roe Co. complimentary design kit to see and feel our quality up close and start personalizing your wedding Save the Dates today.